thomasjpfan/scipy-2025-flytekit/slides.md

 # High level overview of Flyte

-- Diagram of Python code -> DAG -> Kubernetes
+# TODO: Diagram of Python code -> DAG -> Kubernetes
 - Audience poll about Containers then Kubernetes

 ---